 Prayer Plant’s Symbolism & Meaning

-Speaking of Prayer Plants, these plants symbolize daily prayer of gratitude as the reflective action.
-The leaves of prayer-plants curl up every night, almost like they’re praying.
+Speaking of Prayer Plants, these plants symbolize daily prayer of gratitude as a reflective action.
+The leaves of prayer plants curl up every night, almost like they’re praying.
 These make excellent gifting plants, particularly when offering thanks or gratitude.